 Yet the assignment – and God’s timing – couldn’t have been more perfect.
 I met interesting, caring, and wonderful people who were willing to help me with whatever I needed.
 Once I got to know them, I discovered that the divide between us wasn’t nearly as great as I would have thought, and I truly came to see many of them as friends.

-About halfway through the practicum, my husband asked me what I was learning from the experience, fully expecting me to respond, I’m sure, with something related to subject matter or teaching pedagogy.
+About halfway through the practicum, my husband asked me what I was learning from the experience, fully expecting me to respond (I’m sure) with something related to subject matter or teaching pedagogy.
 But I told him the most important thing I was learning was simply how to be with people, especially those who didn’t share my views.
 I could see the goodness in them – Christ in them.
-I was learning to appreciate and understand their struggles and motivations, their good and not so good qualities.
+I was learning to appreciate and understand their struggles and motivations, their good and their not so good qualities.

 There was nothing new or novel in my approach.
 I simply tried to treat everyone I met with dignity and respect.
 For years I’d been saying how important it was to “meet people where they are.”
 Now I was living it.
-It occurred to me that if I’d been in a Catholic school, I might have assumed (wrongly) that everyone was on the same page, that we all shared the same beliefs.
+It occurred to me that if I’d been in a Catholic school, I might have assumed (wrongly) that we were all on the same page, that everyone shared the same beliefs.
 Perhaps I wouldn’t have been as gentle, as compassionate or understanding.
 But in this setting, my purpose was clear: to help close the gap between ‘us’ and ‘them’ – to find commonalities and points of connection.
 And there were many!

 – Kelley Holy